spear-sim/spear/examples/imitation_learning_openbot/README.md

-# Imitation learning with OpenBot
+# Imitation Learning with OpenBot

 In this example application, we demonstrate how to collect training data that can be plugged into the [OpenBot](http://www.openbot.org) framework and used to train a navigation policy.